Pytorch

 The following examples are tested only for the Pytorch modules.

 DDP is a popular solution for processing a large dataset with a small model in a distributed environment.
 During the first epoch, exact copies of the model are distributed among the available GPUs.
 Each copy of the model processes a subset of the input data.
 Data sharding and distributing data subsets among the workers is automatically handled by the DistributedSampler.
+Communication between the workers (GPUs and nodes) is handled by nccl and torchrun’s c10d backend.
 At the end of each epoch, the gradients are aggregated, and model parameters are updated synchronously.
 Training a model with DDP can greatly reduce model training time.
-To submit a DDP job with SLURM scheduler, use the script bellow:

 #!/bin/bash